JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

  * Holistic overview on governance implementation
  * Connecting the dots

-AzGovViz is intended to help you to get a holistic overview on your technical Azure Governance implementation by connecting the dots.
+__AzGovViz is intended to help you to get a holistic overview on your technical Azure Governance implementation by connecting the dots__

 </td>
 <td>